 Knock Knock also offers two additional field trip options: Self-Guided Field Trips and Enhanced Field Trips.

 - Self-Guided Field Trips are offered to students Pre-K – 3rd grade.
 As the name implies, this option encourages children, along with their teachers and chaperones, to explore the museum at their own pace.

 - Enhanced Field Trips are offered to students 1st – 3rd grade and limited to 2 classes per day (up to 50 students).
 There is an additional fee for Enhanced Field Trips.
 This option includes a self-guided tour along with a 30-minute hands-on lesson, led by Learning Innovation Staff.
 There are three Enhanced field trip options: Design Challenge or Art.

 Field Trip Scheduling

-Field trips are scheduled for Tuesdays, Wednesdays & Thursdays between the hours of 9:00 AM – 12:00 PM for two-hour periods.
-Field trips are limited to 150 students daily.
-Of this number, 50 slots are reserved for our enhanced field trips.
-Due to Knock Knock Children’s Museum capacity we cap our daily field trips are limited to 250 children, with a maximum number of 400 people including students, teachers, aides, caregivers and parents) NOTE: Due to rules and responsibilities of chaperones, chaperones should not bring siblings.
+Field trips are scheduled Tuesdays, Wednesdays, Thursdays, and Fridays between the hours of 9:00 AM – 12:00 PM for two-hour periods.
+Due to Knock Knock Children’s Museum’s capacity, daily field trips are limited to 250 children, with a maximum number of 400 people including students, teachers, aides, caregivers and parents.
+NOTE: Due to rules and responsibilities of chaperones, chaperones should not bring siblings.

 Knock Knock require one (1) adult chaperone for every five (5) children.
 Due to limited parking and museum capacity, Knock Knock allows 5 additional chaperones per class beyond the 1:5 ratio at the $10 per person rate.
 We strongly encourage schools to work within this ratio in order to ensure that students have the best possible field trip experience.
 All adults must be registered with the class registration form.
 All adults not registered in advance must pay museum general admission cost.
 Unregistered parents may be turned away due to capacity regulations.
 Field Trips with special needs students or for certain pre-school groups can have a higher student/adult ratio with pre-authorization.